 Exceptions include environments where the data is highly sensitive and under strict regulatory compliance requirements.
 In that case, IT would limit the level of access for employees using personal devices.
-These limitations might come up in government organizations, financial institutions that deal with sensitive data, or even top executives at an organization that may be the target of hackers.
-In those cases, IT departments may deploy corporate devices to help keep them more secure.
+These limitations might come up in government organizations, financial institutions that deal with sensitive data, or even top executives at an organization that might be the target of hackers.
+In those cases, IT departments might deploy corporate devices to help keep them more secure.

 What are the risks or challenges of BYOD?

-IT generally cannot fully manage a BYOD device, because many employees may not want IT to have control over their personal data.
+- Limited IT control.
+IT generally cannot fully manage a BYOD device, because many employees might not want IT to have control over their personal data.
+Consequently, organizations might face challenges with enforcing security policies, updating software and guaranteeing uniform security measures across all devices.
 This issue makes it difficult for IT to ensure that hackers are not able to access these devices and deploy tools such as screen recorders or keyloggers.

 BYOD vs. corporate-owned policies